filesender/filesender-next/README.md

 ## Why a Rewrite?

-After more than 15 years of active development, the original FileSender codebase has grown complex and difficult to maintain.
-Recent security audits have highlighted vulnerabilities, making it clear that enhancing security and maintainability is essential.
+During the last FileSender meeting at the TNC24 conference, it was concluded that working towards a more secure FileSender codebase should be the priority for the roadmap.
+After more than 12 years of development, the original FileSender 2.x codebase has grown in complexity.

 This rewrite aims to:

-- Significantly improve security
+- Improve security
 - Simplify the architecture
 - Enable new features, including end-to-end encryption for large files